Evert-R/milestone-one/README.md

 ### Deployed version
 [https://evert-r.github.io/milestone-one](https://evert-r.github.io/milestone-one)

 Last year the Chill Oud Posse released a 12" vinyl record to celebrate 30 years of music making, as well as to honour a band member that had recently passed away.
 As this was a non-profit project, and the record was released in a limited edition, it was planned from the start to release the music for free after some time of selling the record.
 Because this collectors item was also ment as an historic documentation of the beginning of the Hip-Hop scene in Leiden, this website will hold all the music, artwork and articles of the original release in digital form, so it will be available for everyone.
+Also the official video of the releaseparty will be available for the first time.

 ## UX
 ### For who this website is created